aws/aws-encryption-sdk-cli/test/integration/README.rst

 aws-encryption-sdk-cli Integration Tests
 ****************************************

-In order to run these integration tests successfully, there things which must be configured.
+In order to run these integration tests successfully, these things which must be configured.

 #.
 These tests assume that AWS credentials are available in one of the
    `automatically discoverable credential locations`_.